 Applied Technology in Clinical Human Movement Analysis

-This three day course aims to provide comprehensive training in the principles of clinical technology essential to physiotherapy development.
+This two-day course aims to provide comprehensive training in the principles of clinical technology essential to physiotherapy development

-This includes practical sessions in human movement analysis, the mechanics of movement (joint angles, moments, EMG) and its related clinical theories, and an introduction to movement abnormalities.
+This includes practical sessions in human movement analysis, the mechanics of movement (joint angles, centre of mass, EMG) and its related clinical theories, and an introduction to movement abnormalities.
+Several real case studies will be discussed throughout the course.

 There are currently no upcoming dates available for this course, but you can register your interest by getting in touch.